 Please note the due dates for the submission of an application to transfer courses.
 Unfortunately, late applications will not be considered.
 An internal transfer form must be completed and will be available, via this website, on the dates indicated below:

-- Applications to transfer for Semester 1, 2019
+- Applications to transfer for Semester 1, 2020 have now closed.

-- Applications to transfer for Semester 2, 2019
+- Applications to transfer for Semester 2, 2020 are now open.

 Applicants are required to wait until after the final results release date before their application will be processed.